This 5K Training Plan Is Perfect for Absolute Beginners

 Strength train: You'll strength train two days a week during this 5K training plan, and these workouts will help keep you injury-free.
 This simple core routine is recommended by Fitzgerald.
 In it, you'll complete 3 sets of the moves below, doing each exercise for 45 seconds to 1 minute and transitioning between movements without any rest.
 Recover for 1 to 2 minutes between each set.
 The whole workout takes about 20 minutes.

-Rest: You'll also take off two days a week completely to give your body time to rest and recover for your next workouts.
+Rest: During this 5K training plan, you'll also take two days completely off each week to give your body time to rest and recover for your next workouts.

 Do strides: Finally, you'll learn to perform "strides" — short bursts of speed from jogging to sprinting to jogging again, all in the course of 20 to 30 seconds.
 Do these once per week, after your mid-week base run.
 When doing your weekly strides, walk or rest for 45 to 90 seconds between each one.

 "Always remember to stay relaxed during a stride — at no point should you be straining or racing," says Fitzgerald.
 Strides will help loosen up your legs, get you ready for faster workouts, and reinforce good form.
 Ready to take it to the next level?
 Try these other interval running workouts.

 - This 5K training plan is flexible to fit your lifestyle.
 Feel free to rearrange running, strength, and rest days as your schedule demands — you'll still reap the cardiovascular benefits.

 - For more motivation, try running with a friend.
 If their pace is slower than yours, focus on perfecting your stride by landing lightly on your heels, then rolling forward to push off on your toes.
 If their pace is faster, pushing yourself beyond your comfort zone one or two days per week will help you get stronger.
 Plus, the conversation and companionship will keep you motivated.